MoiColl/Tree_of_life_2020/Week48/friday/README.md

 8. Plot the third and fourth principal component of the [`dataEE.txt.zip`](dataEE.txt.zip) dataset.
 How has the relationship between populations changed?
 ### General questions
 9. What would be some artefacts of ancient DNA sequencing that makes them unsuitable for calculating PCs?
-10. Apart from genotype data, what other type of biological data can we analyze with PCA?
+10. Apart from genotype data, what other type of biological data can you analyze with PCA?